Who we are

 HAL is an architectural practice with studios in central London and Liverpool.
 The practice is led by Hal Currey, who spent his formative years at the Richard Rogers Partnership.
 He went on to establish FLACQ Architects, which merged with Arup Associates in 2010, where he was a Director.

 The senior team at HAL are long-standing colleagues, and include Nick Martin, Clark Hill and David Murphy.
 Paul Dickenson brings his considerable experience to project planning and delivery.
-The following architects and assistants have been involved in a range of projects since the practice’s inception – Miten Mistry, Edward Taft, Haruo Morishima, Ross Burns, Grace Quah, Richard Young, Sandy Birdi, Yannick Lo, George McLoughlin, Martyna Marcianak, Amani Radeef, Emanuele Lala and Peter Williams.
+The following architects and assistants have been involved in a range of projects since the practice’s inception – Miten Mistry, Joe Carter, Edward Taft, Haruo Morishima, Ross Burns, Grace Quah, Richard Young, Sandy Birdi, Yannick Lo, George McLoughlin, Martyna Marcianak, Amani Radeef, Emanuele Lala and Peter Williams.

 We believe in simple, legible architecture enhanced through the careful use of texture, pattern and colour.
 Our approach has developed over a range of projects of varying size and type.